 Before jumping into the famed “4 C’s” of diamond buying, one should consider the shape of stone that they are looking for.
 As you may know, stones are available in countless shapes and sizes, each with their own distinctive appearance and radiant qualities.
-These include the classic and timeless round cut, princess cuts, marquise cuts, emerald cuts, and many, many more.
-Choosing a shape is largely based upon personal tastes, but keep in mind that your desired shape will indeed affect the price of the stone.
+These include the classic round cut, princess cuts, marquise cuts, emerald cuts, and many more.
+Choosing a shape is largely based on personal tastes, but keep in mind that your desired shape will indeed affect the price of the stone.

-Let’s now discuss colour — a factor which plays a large role in determining the value of a particular stone.
-While diamonds do indeed occur naturally in a wide variety of colours, the most desirable stones are often described as colourless, when viewed under magnification, against a bright white background.
-Such stones would be given a D grading by gem certification organizations, on a scale that goes from D to Z. As the grading of a stone nears closer to Z, a greater sense of warmth and a light yellow tone can be seen within the stone.
+Let’s discuss colour — a factor which plays a large role in determining the value of a particular stone.
+While diamonds occur naturally in a wide variety of colours, the most desirable stones are often described as colourless, when viewed under magnification, against a bright white background.
+Such stones would be given a D grading by gem certification organizations on a scale that goes from D to Z. As the grading of a stone nears to Z, a greater sense of warmth and a light yellow tone can be seen within the stone.
 Do note that lower grade, light yellow stones are not to be confused with fancy coloured yellow stones, which are a truly unique and stunning rarity of the gemological world.

 Next, comes the second C of diamond buying, which of course is cut.
 This refers to just how well the stone has been processed from its raw, rough state, and as a result, how well light is able to both enter and exit the stone.
 In the case of an expertly processed “ideal” cut, light will both enter and exit the stone from the top, making for a radiant sparkling effect known as scintillation.
 Following ideal are excellent, very good, and good grade cuts.